According to CyberCrime Magazine, women hold 25% of global cyber security jobs in 2022. This number is expected to increase to 35% in 2031.

-According to a 2019 (ISC)² Cybersecurity Workforce Study, women make up approximately a quarter (24%) of the cyber security workforce, a figure that’s up substantially from the beginning of the 2010s.
-The study also revealed that, in recent years, an increasing number of women are filling C-suite executive positions within the industry – in part because they’re often more educated than their male colleagues.
+On top of this, a 2019 (ISC)² Cybersecurity Workforce Study revealed that an increasing number of women are filling C-suite executive positions within the industry – in part because they’re often more educated than their male colleagues.

 Unfortunately, many women still face an uphill battle when it comes to securing equal compensation and inherent biases that breed intolerance.
 A 2020 U.K.-based survey found that half of female respondents working in tech faced discrimination, while 20% have resigned in the past due to harassment.